osmanorhan/homunculus/packages/core/README.md

 # @homunculus-live/core

-Core primitives for the homunculus biological agent framework: organic agents, signals, synapses, and the biosphere router.
+Core primitives for the homunculus biological agent framework: homunculus agents, signals, synapses, and the biosphere router.

 ## Install
 ```bash